brh55/slack-contentful/README.md

 __example.env__
 ```
+# The slack incoming webhook url.
+This is from the integrations page
-#REQUIRED VALUE, HOOK is available on Slack Integration Page
+# HOOK is available on Slack Integration Page
+# REQUIRED
 SLACK_WEBHOOK = https://hooks.slack.com/services/.../.../...

+# The slack channel to send notifications to (Do not ad #).
+NOTE: Setting this will override integration settings
+# REQUIRED
 SLACK_CHANNEL = ChannelHere

-#ENTRIES, list all entries to be tracked in a comma seperated format
-ENTRIES= entryID1, entryID2, etc, etc
+# Comma seperated list of Contentful Entry IDs you want to be notified of
+# REQUIRED
+ENTRIES = 6OFbybzxM4WOCuIO4qo8Qs, 6aFz3qcuPe0eA8kwQm0Ume, entryID3, etc

+# Default Contentful Localization/translation: Default - en-US
+# OPTIONAL - BUT PREFERRED
+LOCALE = en-US

-#The following values are optional, but the app will take the defaults as specified below
+# The following values listed below are OPTIONAL, but the app will take the defaults as specified below
+# A Specified port for the bot to run on
 PORT = 5000

+# Hex value for updates posted to Slack
+UPDATE_COLOR = #27ae60

+# NOTE: Setting this will override integration settings on Incoming Hooks page
+#       if you would prefer to have it be managed through other Slack members,
+#       then leave these values blank and edit it through the portal.

+# The slack bot's username.
 BOT_USERNAME = ContentfulUpdates

-#Emoji is used for an Bot's user icon, you can upload one on your team's channel and declare it here
+# The name of any available custom or default Emoji to be used for the bot icon
 BOT_EMOJI = pencil2

-#HEX Color of update notification
-UPDATE_COLOR = "#27ae60"
 ```

 ## Deploying Steps